WHAT IS CHILD MALTREATMENT?

 HOW MANY CHILDREN DIE FROM ABUSE OR NEGLECT?

-From 2007 to 2012, there were 2,688 cases of human trafficking involving at least one child as reported to the National Human Trafficking Resource Center.
-Of those, nearly 75% involved sex trafficking.
+From 2007 to 2017, there were 1,438 reported cases of human trafficking involving at least one child as reported to the National Human Trafficking Resource Center.
 Child trafficking can be involved in all kinds of legal and illegal businesses including prostitution, domestic work, hair salons, restaurant work, agricultural work, and drug sales.
+In 2017, the National Center for Missing & Exploited Children responded to 10,093 cases of possible child sex trafficking.

-WHAT ARE SOME OF THE SIGNS OF MALTREATMENT?
+WHAT ARE SOME OF THE SIGNS OF CHILD MALTREATMENT?

 In most cases, it’s important for a proper investigation to be conducted to verify that a child has indeed been abused or neglected.
 However, anyone can learn to recognize certain behaviors in children that could be indicators that they are victims.
 Some examples include